barbazul/1kfa/mod_guide_campaigns.md

  * you gave each player a chance to "level up" their character and use their new skills or items
  * and you used at least one *Good Bank* point
- * and you used all the *Bad Bank* points you circled at the beginning
+ * and you used all the *Challenge Bank* points you circled at the beginning

 If you do this, give yourself a point in your *Good Bank* and aim to move the plot to the next phase.